brimdata/super/book/src/super-sql/declarations/constants.md

 ## Constants

-Constants may be defined and assigned to a name with the syntax
+Constants are declared with the syntax
 ```
 const <id> = <expr>
 ```